Russian literature: Medieval and early modern era

-The Life of the Archpriest Avvakum—an outstanding novelty autobiography written by the one of leaders of the 17th-century religious dissidents Old Believers Avvakum—is considered masterpiece of pre-Petrian literature, which blends high Old Church Slavonic with low Russian vernacular and profanity without following literary canons.
+The Life of the Archpriest Avvakum—a novelty autobiography written by the one of the leaders of the 17th-century religious dissident group Old Believers Avvakum—is a piece of pre-Petrian literature, which blends high Old Church Slavonic with low Russian vernacular and profanity.

 Age of Enlightenment, 18th century

 After taking the throne at the end of the 17th century, Peter the Great's influence on the Russian culture would extend far into the 18th century.
 Peter's reign during the beginning of the 18th century initiated a series of modernizing changes in Russian literature.
 The reforms he implemented encouraged Russian artists and scientists to make innovations in their crafts and fields with the intention of creating an economy and culture comparable.
 Peter's example set a precedent for the remainder of the 18th century as Russian writers began to form clear ideas about the proper use and progression of the Russian language.
 Through their debates regarding versification of the Russian language and tone of Russian literature, the writers in the first half of the 18th century were able to lay foundation for the more poignant, topical work of the late 18th century.

 Satirist Antiokh Dmitrievich Kantemir, 1708–1744, was one of the earliest Russian writers not only to praise the ideals of Peter I's reforms but the ideals of the growing Enlightenment movement in Europe.
 Kantemir's works regularly expressed his admiration for Peter, most notably in his epic dedicated to the emperor entitled Petrida.
 More often, however, Kantemir indirectly praised Peter's influence through his satiric criticism of Russia's "superficiality and obscurantism", which he saw as manifestations of the backwardness Peter attempted to correct through his reforms.
 Kantemir honored this tradition of reform not only through his support for Peter, but by initiating a decade-long debate on the proper syllabic versification using the Russian language.

 Vasily Kirillovich Trediakovsky, a poet, playwright, essayist, translator and contemporary to Antiokh Kantemir, also found himself deeply entrenched in Enlightenment conventions in his work with the Russian Academy of Sciences and his groundbreaking translations of French and classical works to the Russian language.
 A turning point in the course of Russian literature, his translation of Paul Tallemant's work Voyage to the Isle of Love, was the first to use the Russian vernacular as opposed the formal and outdated Church-Slavonic.
 This introduction set a precedent for secular works to be composed in the vernacular, while sacred texts would remain in Church-Slavonic.
 However, his work was often incredibly theoretical and scholarly, focused on promoting the versification of the language with which he spoke.